Skip to main content

 Callback Invocation

-Developers may need to call functions of existing projects within blocks or use callback functions to obtain values in WeDa.
+Developers may need to invoke functions from existing projects within blocks or use callback functions to obtain values within WeDa.
 The recommended solution is to create new JavaScript methods.

 image.png